A key to success, the importance of teamwork sometimes determines survival.

-The number of and complexity involved will require coordination and teamwork that relies on multiple roles and responsibilities being met.
+The number of and complexity involved will require teamwork, coordination and leadership from every individual so that the responsibilities of every member is being met.

 To increase their chances of survival, the four groups of infantry soldiers must arrive as quickly as possible, one after the other.

 Upon arrival, they will need to clear the LZ and form a perimeter to provide security and allow the next group to land safely.

 The helicopter unit will have to time their flights so that they land within 30 seconds of their scheduled arrival time, offload the troops and then clear the area for the next flight of aircraft.